-Originally Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) for parsing the scene graph and rendering the results to a render target.
+In Qt 5.0, Qt Quick always relied on OpenGL (OpenGL ES 2.0 or OpenGL 2.0) to parse the scene graph and render the results to a render target.

 QT_QUICK_BACKENDor the legacy

-The supported backends are the following
+The following backends are supported:

 QSG_INFO environment variable or the

 qt.scenegraph.general logging category.
-This will result in printing
+This results in some